Toshiba Aurex System 15: Two Ways to Tango in the Present

 As Dirty As A Charcoaled Rug

-The loud voice from the entrance seemed to awaken everyone in the compound.
+Everyone in the compound seemed awakened by the loud voice from the entrance.
 Even a nocturnal guy like me, who spends the wee hours of the morning watching tacky movies like Bruno and Borat, was moved out of bed by a man’s jovial yet familiar voice.

 At first, what he was saying was confusing, but everything became clear when I heard the whole conversation between him and two of my uncles.